PERM audit Archives - VisaNation Law Group

 Published on August 20, 2015

 Have you received a PERM denial?
 Wondering why your case was rejected without even receiving an audit?
-A PERM denial without audit can seem like a devastating outcome after working tirelessly to submit all the required documentation and paying the accompanying attorney fees.
-Unfortunately, it’s a reality for many individuals who file PERM applications….
+A PERM denial without audit may seem like a devastating outcome after working tirelessly to submit all the required documentation and paying the accompanying attorney fees.
+It’s a reality for many individuals who file PERM applications.
+However, it’s…

 • PERM Audit Rate Rising